-It’s becoming routine: Utah again led the nation in the percentage of job growth it achieved over the past 12 months, according to federal data released Friday.
+Utah enjoyed the nation’s fastest job growth over the past 12 months, with construction leading the way, according to federal data released Friday.

-An estimated 48,700 Utahns were unemployed during July and actively seeking work.
+The report estimated that 48,400 Utahns were unemployed in June and actively seeking work.

 “With strong job growth, that means there are a lot of opportunities for these people who are unemployed to find jobs,” McDonald said.

 “The summer season is bringing new jobs to Utah’s economy," said Carrie Mayne, chief economist at the Department of Workforce Services.
 “Growth in various industries presents a multitude of career-advancing opportunities for the state’s job seekers.”

 Some of the largest numeric increases by industry type over the past 12 months were in trade, transportation and utilities (12,100 more jobs); professional and business services (9,100); education and health services (7,200); leisure/hospitality services (7,200); and construction (6,200).